whyspaceee/retinaface-pytorch/README.md

 This is a face detection model for high-precision facial localization based on [RetinaFace: Single-stage Dense Face Localisation in the Wild](https://arxiv.org/abs/1905.00641).
 This model accurately detects facial landmarks and bounding boxes for faces in images.
 This repository provides custom training & inference code, and several new backbone models have been integrated for improved performance and flexibility.

 > [!NOTE]
 > We've updated the codebase with new trained models and a refactored structure, enhancing functionality and maintainability.
-These improvements include support for MobileNetV1, MobileNetV2, and various ResNet versions (18, 34, 50), offering a cleaner and more reproducible experience.
+These improvements include support for MobileNetV1 (including v1_025 and v1_050), MobileNetV2, and various ResNet versions (18, 34, 50), offering a cleaner and more reproducible experience.

 <div align="center">
 <img src="assets/res18_test.jpg">